 Introduction: Meet John Fotheringham.
 Currently residing in Los Angeles, John has spent considerable time writing and working on his website while learning new languages.
 His website, LanguageMastery.com, focuses mostly on helping adult learners in language acquisition although language learners of all levels will find his articles interesting and thought-provoking.
 Focusing mainly on several East Asian languages, John, has also dabbled in few others as well.
 He promotes self-guided immersion as a method for language learning and implores his readers to be masters of their own language goals.
 John also shares life lessons on his website that he has learned.
 For more on John, please check out his site concept here.
-If you would like to read more interviews with language lovers, linguists, and polyglots please click here.
+If you would like to read more interviews with language lovers, linguists, localization professionals and polyglots please click here.

 1.)
 Please introduce yourself and tell us a bit about you.

 My name is John Fotheringham and I’m a “languaholic”.
 I am originally from Seattle, but have spent most of the past 10 years living abroad (Japan, Bangladesh, and Taiwan).
 I now reside in Los Angeles where I split my time between writing, learning, and taking care of my 5-year-old nephew.

 2.)
 What languages do you speak and to what capacity?

 I speak, read, and write Japanese and Mandarin Chinese at and advanced level, and have dabbled in Spanish, French, Russian, and Korean as well.
 Given my current locale, I plan to focus most on learning Spanish and Korean this year.

 3.)
 Define communication.
 How do you think it applies?

 To me, communication is simply the ability to understand (and be understood by) others.
 Spoken and written language obviously plays a major role in this, but so does body language, cultural cues, and unspoken/unwritten expectations.
 Adult learners often underestimate how much they are able to get across even day 1 in a new language.